Poisson d’Avril and Fishy Jokes

 As for bread, don’t get me started!
 Suffice to say that my shopping trolley is bulging after a weekly groceries visit.
 And at this time of year, well, of course, it has to include a chocolate poisson!”

-For more friendly dog and France related stories, make sure you check Beths lovely books all about country living in southwest France, they’re amazing and on Amazon.
-HAPPY EASTER!
+For more friendly dog and France related stories, make sure you check Beths lovely books all about country living in southwest France.

 Back to articles